Be REAL Logo Be REAL Youth and Young Adult Program

 We are currently evaluating the implementation of Be REAL in a variety of campus settings.
 This includes being integrated into mandatory undergraduate seminars led by academic advisors, a course for credit, a course for students of color led by academic advisors, and through campus mental health clinics.

-Get Involved: Bring Be REAL to Your Campus Community
+Get Involved: Bring Be REAL to Your Community

 Higher Education Staff or Instructors (Non-UW)